lmarkely/enron_fraud/README.md

 is used in all the cross validation.
 The reason for using this method is because the data set is imbalanced - the number of non-POI is ~7 x the number of POI.
 Using StratifiedKFold maintains the same ratio of POI to non-POI in training and test set.
-Without using stratification, we may end up having no POI data in the training set.
-Furthermore, shuffling is recommended for small data set.
+Without using stratification, we may end up having no POI data in the training set, another classic mistake.
+Furthermore, shuffling is recommended for small data set such as the one in this project.
 In each iteration of the cross validation, the model is trained on the training set.
 To validate the results from the training, the model is then tested on the test set.
 It is critical that there is no leaking of information from the test set to the training of the model.
 Otherwise, we will have an overfitting model.
-The classic mistake is to train and test the model on the whole set of data.
+Another classic mistake is to train and test the model on the whole set of data.
 We may get high performance score, but poor performance score when we use the model on a completely new dataset.
 This is an example of overfitting problem.